-How can I enjoy the cold weather?
+How can I enjoy winter in Latvia?

-Get your hands on a sled and find your nearest park.
+As soon as the snow sets in, get your hands on a sled and find your nearest park.
 No sled to hand?
 You’ll see some people opting for the trusty plastic bag!
 Give it a go.

 Alternatively, venture outside the city and hit the slopes!
 Yep, Latvia may be an incredibly flat little land but it does boast an impressive amount of ski resorts.
-Tiny though they may be, you can still get a good few runs.
+Tiny they may be, but you can still get a good few runs.